Technology in Sports

 - Cricket - technology in cricket has been driven by advances in the TV coverage.
 Things that were once extra information provided by the TV networks are now being incorporated into the decision referral system (DRS), such as hawk-eye and hot spot, and maybe even the old favorite snicko.
 See more about Cricket Technology.

-- Aussie Rules Football - umpire review system has also been implemented in AFL, with an off field umpire in certain circumstances adjudicating on whether the ball passes over the line or is touched, using video evidence via multiple camera angles.
+- Aussie Rules Football - umpire review system has also been implemented in AFL, with an off field umpire in certain circumstances adjudicating on whether the ball passes over the goal line or is touched, using video evidence via multiple camera angles.
 See more about Technology in AFL.

 - Baseball - In 2014 a challenge system was put in place for the MLB to use replays to challenge certain umpiring decisions.
 See more about Technology in Baseball.